jotyGill/openpyn-nordvpn/README.md

 usage: openpyn.py [-h] [-s SERVER] [-u] [-c COUNTRYCODE] [-b] [-l LOADTHRESHOLD] [-t TOPSERVERS] [-p PINGS] [-tt TOPPESTSERVERS] [-k] [--update] [country]

-A python3 script to easily connect to, VPN servers hosted by NordVPN.
+A python3 script to easily connect to and switch between, OpenVPN servers hosted by NordVPN.
+Quickly connect to the least busy servers (by grabbing current data from Nordvpn's website) and the ones that have the lowest latency from you.
+It Tunnels DNS traffic through the VPN which otherwise would go through your ISP!

 positional arguments:
   country               Country Code can also be speficied without "-c," i.em"./openpyn.py au"